grpc/grpc.io/content/docs/quickstart/dart.md

 ### Download the example

-You'll need a local copy of the example code to work through this quickstart.
+You'll need a local copy of the example code to work through this quick start.
-Download the example code from our GitHub repository (the following command clones the entire repository, but you just need the examples for this quickstart and other tutorials):
+Download the example code from our GitHub repository (the following command clones the entire repository, but you just need the examples for this quick start and other tutorials):

 ```sh